lancy/CYHelper/README.md

 CYHelper is an Objective-C library for iOS developer.
 It try to provides all the useful features of iOS and wrap them to be easy-to-use API.

 ## What's new?
-###1.1.3
-* Easy to associcate objects.
-* Attach userinfo to UIAlertView, UIActionSheet, UIControl
+###1.1.4
+* Easy to access x, y, centerY, centerX, width, height, right, bottom, origin and size of UIView.

 ## Features
 * Easy to associcated objects.